Don E. Ackerman Research Grant in Educational Leadership

 The Faculty Research Initiative Grant (FRIG) program supports excellence in scholarly work by providing funding for select faculty research projects deemed to be of exceptional merit.

 The program is open to all faculty who have been employed by Walden for a minimum of six months and is intended to provide “seed money” for the development of faculty research agendas.
 Funds can be used to support pilot research projects, small-scale research studies and to supplement new areas of investigation that are spin-off studies or sub-studies of larger on-going research projects.

-Grants of up to $10,000 are available for research projects conducted by one faculty or staff principal investigator from Walden.
+Grants of up to $10,000 are available for research projects conducted by one faculty principal investigator from Walden.
 Collaborative research projects, in which two Walden faculty members are co-principal investigators, are eligible for grants of up to $20,000.View past recipients

 Walden University recognizes that education contributes to healthy individuals, communities, and society, and, as a leader in the field of distance education aims to produce scholar practitioners who further contribute to healthy individuals, communities, and society through positive social change.
 The Social Determinants of Health (SDOH) model, premised upon the idea that socially imposed forces are causative factors that influence life and learning (Sanderson et al., 2021), is a central tenet that informs Walden’s mission of education for good.
 As such, the university values research that investigates issues of educational justice and equity across the educational life span (Beyond the Social Determinants of Learning, 2021) that add to, or even challenge, the current understanding and practice of the SDOH in the context of distance education.

 The Social Determinants of Health in Distance Education Research Grant program invites research proposals that address a topic relevant to the intersection of the SDOH, educational justice and equity, and distance education.
 Proposals for research conducted by investigators in all academic fields are encouraged to apply.